stanislaw/notes_on_software_engineering/README.md

 See also [Cunningham's Law](https://meta.wikimedia.org/wiki/Cunningham%27s_Law):
 "The best way to get the right answer on the internet is not to ask a question;
-it’s to post the wrong answer."
+it's to post the wrong answer."

 ### Talk in Person When You Can